Prime the next generation of diverse talent

 How does it work?

 The 7-week program is conducted three times per year, during the summer, fall, and winter semesters.
 It is offered exclusively to junior and senior diverse college students from over 350+ universities who have already received 45+ hours of instruction on real estate.
-In addition to lectures and instruction provided by Project Destined, it includes virtual courses with weekly speakers from the affordable housing industry, and a site visit to the sponsoring organizations’ affordable housing communities.
+In addition to lectures and instruction provided by Project Destined, it includes virtual courses with weekly speakers from the affordable housing industry, and an optional site visit to the sponsoring organizations’ affordable housing communities.

 Who can be a sponsor?
 What are the benefits?